top of page

 Use the diameter of the shade’s bottom ring as your key measurement:

-• Small lamp bases: 10–20 cm diameter shade
+• Small lamp bases 10–15 cm width | 20-30 cm diameter shade

-• Medium lamp bases: 20–35 cm diameter shade
+• Medium lamp bases 15–20 cm width | 30-40cm diameter shade

-• Large lamp bases: 40 cm or larger
+• Large lamp bases 20-25cm width | 40-45 cm or larger shade

 Already have a shade you like?
 Use those measurements as your reference.

-• style of lamp base
+• Consider the shape of lampshade, style of lamp base and location of lampsahde

 What size lampshade do I need?